Haklifesavr/pipeline/readme.md

 4. Formats the output as JSON objects.
 5. Writes the JSON objects to a compressed JSONL (JSON Lines) file.

+## Use Case

+This Apache Beam pipeline can be leveraged for efficient data processing in cases where large volumes of transaction data need to be filtered, aggregated, and summarized.
+It can be applied in areas like retail sales analysis, financial transaction monitoring, and IoT data processing.
+The pipeline's ability to output to a JSONL file makes the resulting data convenient for subsequent analysis, machine learning, and visualization.

 ## Prerequisites

 To run the pipeline, you need the following: